dogweather/forkful/content/en/php/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions is about breaking down your code into reusable blocks with defined purposes.
-We do it to keep things tidy, prevent redundancy, and make debugging a breeze.

 ## How to:
 Imagine we've got repetitive code for greeting users.
 Instead, we'll wrap it in a function like `greet_user`: